Congenital torticollis is a birth defect in which the head becomes tilted at or soon after birth.

 Injury to the baby's neck during delivery

 The injury may damage neck muscles and/or cause a collection of blood (hematoma) in the neck muscles.
 These can lead to an abnormal thickening of neck tissue (fibrosis) and neck muscle stiffening (contracture).
 Very rarely, bones of the spine (vertebrae) are broken or dislocated during birth.
+Certain gene mutations may play a role.

-Other causes of torticollis that develop within the first few days or weeks of life include congenital spinal abnormalities such as
+Other causes of torticollis that develop within the first few days or weeks of life include spinal abnormalities such as

 Klippel-Feil syndrome (fusion of the vertebrae in the neck, a short neck, and a low hairline)